Search

 The 5th Nordic Research Seminar on Equine-assisted Interventions 2024

-The Swedish organization of Equine-assisted efforts (OHI) and Halmstad University welcomes you to the 5th Nordic seminar on Equine-assisted interventions 2024.
+The Swedish organization of Equine-assisted interventions (OHI) and Halmstad University welcomes you to the 5th Nordic seminar on Equine-assisted interventions 2024.
 The seminar is held in the form of a two-day conference embracing Equine-assisted interventions to support health, learning, and activity irrespective of physical or mental disability.

 Two horses and a woman walking.
 Photo.